This e-book was provided for review via Netgalley for an honest review

-One of the essential concepts in Sarah’s book is that not all situations and examples will be something you can relate to.
+One of Sarah’s book’s essential concepts is that not all situations and examples will be something you can relate to.
 This book is structured in such a way that you can skip and re-read sections that are relevant to you and your life.
 After all, this book is all about improving yourself, and only you know where that improvement needs to be applied.

-That said, however, the language used in this book may be a little “blunt” for some readers.
-Not all readers will appreciate the way Sarah uses certain words (mostly slang and swear words) in her writing.
+However, that said, the language used in this book may be a little “blunt” for some readers.
+Not all readers will appreciate how Sarah uses certain words (mostly slang and swear words) in her writing.
 So this book won’t appeal to everyone.
-But I enjoyed the stripped-down nature of the book, and its rawness made it easier for me to feel comfortable reading about difficult situations.
+But I enjoyed the book’s stripped-down nature, and its rawness made it easier for me to feel comfortable reading about difficult situations.
 I prefer the no-nonsense approach.

 What can be gained from the book – does it educate the reader?

-I didn’t choose to review this book because of any particular need that I had other than I wanted to read it because I thought the subject matter would be interesting.
+I didn’t choose to review this book because of any particular need I had other than I wanted to read it because I thought the subject matter would be interesting.
 And I also appreciate the way that Sarah approaches her material.
-But the further into this book I progressed the more I began to realise that this book is addressing experiences I have had.
-I remember feeling like I couldn’t breathe or like I was choking because of the pressure other people in my life were putting onto me.
+The further into this book I progressed, the more I realised that this book addresses the experiences I have had.
+I remember feeling like I couldn’t breathe or like I was choking because of the pressure other people in my life were putting on me.
 I remember the horrible feeling that crept over me whenever I said “yes” to a person I didn’t like.
-I remember how annoyed and disgusted with myself I felt because I had given into the guilt, yet again.
+I remember how annoyed and disgusted I felt because I had given into the guilt yet again.
 I am one of the people that Sarah has spent a considerable chunk of her career trying to reach out to.
 Perhaps something subconsciously was telling me I needed to read this book.
 Maybe the experience can be the same for you too.
 This book could be a revelation or could provide clarity into your shortcomings or even deeper than that.

 Categories: Book Reviews